moinwiki/moin/docs/devel/development.rst

 DOM based transformations
 -------------------------
-But how does moin know how the HTML rendering of some item looks like?
+But how does moin know what the HTML rendering of an item looks like?

 Each Item has some mimetype (stored in metadata) - the input mimetype.
 We also know what we want as output - the output mimetype.

-Moin uses converters to transform the input data into the output data in multiple steps and has a registry that knows all converters and their supported input and output mimetypes.
+Moin uses converters to transform the input data into the output data in multiple steps.
+It also has a registry that knows all converters and their supported input and output mimetypes.

-For example, if the mimetype is `text/x-moin-wiki`, it'll find that the input converter handling this is the one defined in `converter.moinwiki_in`.
+For example, if the mimetype is `text/x-moin-wiki`, it will find that the input converter handling this is the one defined in `converter.moinwiki_in`.
 It then feeds the data of this item into this converter.
-The converter parses this input and creates a in-memory `dom tree` representation from it.
+The converter parses this input and creates an in-memory `dom tree` representation from it.

 This dom tree is then transformed through multiple dom-to-dom converters for e.g.: